 During the period 2008–12, an average of 121 cyclists were seriously injured and nine cyclists were killed each year in crashes involving a car.
-In up to 75% of all cyclist/vehicle crashes where a cyclist was hospitalised, car drivers were found to have primary responsibility for the crash.
+In up to 75 percent of all cyclist/vehicle crashes where a cyclist was hospitalised, car drivers were found to have primary responsibility for the crash.

 Some motorists feel negatively towards people who cycle on the roads.
 They perceive them to be a nuisance on the road or an unnecessary intrusion on their space.
 They can also dissociate themselves from cyclists and don’t identify with them as a group.
 This is particularly dangerous because it can be used to justify behaviour, good and bad.

 In addition, a ‘look-but-failed-to-see’ scenario exists where motorists might look in the direction of cyclists without registering them.
 The driver may have looked in the right direction but failed to give way, most likely since they did not expect them to be there.

 After consulting with a number of key stakeholders, we developed a Share the Road campaign that targets motorists at the moment of truth.